hadar23/Guessing-Game/README.md

 6. Repeat steps 4-5 until there is a winner
 7. Choose whether you want to play again or close the program

-(First java project, semester 1, software engineering bachelor degree)
+(First Java project, semester 1, software engineering bachelor degree)